- To set up X11 forwarding on Linux, type specific commands, download PuTTY and execute your commands.

 - Make sure the firewall isn’t blocking the forwarded requests.
 If the firewall prevents the installation, you may need to adjust the Iptables configuration.
 To turn off Iptables temporarily, use this command:

 service iptables stop

-To keep the terminal available for additional commands after you launch the X11 forwarded application, use an & at the end of the command to prevent tying up the terminal in question.
+To keep the terminal available for additional commands after you launch the X11-forwarded application, use an ampersand (&) at the end of the command to prevent tying up the terminal in question.

-X11 Forwarding on Mac
+X11 forwarding for Mac

 ssh -X root@mylinuxhost